1. Introduction

 9.2 Properties — defining what to show

-Each property definition includes: Name, Display Name, Custom Property toggle, Read-Only toggle, Type (Text/Number/YesNo), Tooltip, Sort Order, optional list assignment, optional linked-list configuration, and optional hide rules.
+Each property definition includes: Name, Display Name, Custom Property toggle, Read-Only toggle, Mandatory toggle, Type (Text/Number/YesNo), Tooltip, Sort Order, optional list assignment, optional linked-list configuration, and optional hide rules.

 9.3 Lists — standardising text input

-Define named collections of values with a toggle for List only enforcement.
+Define named collections of values with a toggle for List only enforcement and Allow blank to add an empty entry.
 Lists can include category items that organise values into a navigable tree structure.

 9.4 Groups — organising the panel